 What exactly are you feeling?

-Some people even experience PTSD symptoms like intrusive thoughts, flashbacks and nightmares.
+Some people even experience PTSD symptoms like intrusive thoughts, flashbacks, and nightmares.
+And some others may even lose their self-esteem.

 You may feel like the other person didn’t respect the fact that you gave yourself completely to them.